OSInside/kiwi/doc/source/building/build_docker_container.rst

   include parameters.
 Equivalent of the `ENTRYPOINT` directive of a Docker file.
-* ``volumes``: Create mountpoints with the given name and mark it to hold external volumes from the host or from other contianers.
+* ``volumes``: Create mountpoints with the given name and mark it to hold external volumes from the host or from other containers.
 Equivalent to one or more `VOLUME` directives of a Docker file.

-Other Docker file directives such as ``RUN``, ``COPY`` or ``ADD``, can be mapped to KIWI by using the :ref:`config.sh <decription_components>` script file to run bash commands or the
+Other Docker file directives such as ``RUN``, ``COPY`` or ``ADD``, can be mapped to KIWI by using the :ref:`config.sh <description_components>` script file to run bash commands or the
-:ref:`overlay tree <decription_components>` to include extra files.
+:ref:`overlay tree <description_components>` to include extra files.

 The following example shows how to build a Docker base image based on openSUSE Leap: